brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 This repository guides you through how to set up Instana within a single-VM on Kubernetes, bootstrapped by `kubeadm`, from scratch.

+Tested environments and the Instana version used:

+- OS on `amd64` / `x86_64` CPU arch:
+  - RHEL 8.x
+  - Ubuntu 20.04
+- on Instana version `251-1`, which is configurable through `export INSTANA_VERSION=<YOUR DESIRED VERSION>`

 The architecture can be illustrated as below:

 ![Architecture of Instana Server](./misc/architecture.png)